 Today’s interview is with Lee Binz, The Home Scholar, who will help guide us through many of the questions we might have about transcripts, scholarships, high school credits, and getting into select colleges.

 Lee’s mission is “helping parents homeschool high school.”
-Lee and her husband Matt homeschooled their two sons from elementary through high School.
-Upon graduation, both boys received four-year, full tuition scholarships from their first choice university.
+Lee and her husband Matt homeschooled their two sons from elementary through high school.
+Upon graduation, both boys received four-year, full-tuition scholarships from their first choice university.
 Now Lee pursues her dream job – encouraging parents to homeschool their children through high school.
 Lee’s Homeschool Transcript Solution teaches parents how to create high school transcripts for every homeschool style.
 Her free HomeScholar Helper newsletter provides monthly encouragement and support.
-You can get a daily dose of high school help online at www.TheHomeScholar.com.
+You can get a daily dose of high school help online at https://www.homehighschoolhelp.com/.

-We start out the interview with one of Lee’s favorite bible passages: Phillippians 4:13
+We start out the interview with one of Lee’s favorite bible passages: Philippians 4:13

 I can do all things through Christ who strengthens me.

 In the next portion of our interview, Lee shares with us some interesting facts about her family and their homeschooling journey.

 What Lee Binz and I talked about

 - Lee homeschooled her boys from around 5th grade through high school.

 - She used a literature-based homeschooling method – a blend of Charlotte Mason and Classical.

 - Lee desires to help other women through encouragement and support now that she has graduated her own sons.